frenchu/pragmatic-programming/content/posts/github-multiuser.md

 git -c core.sshCommand="ssh -i /path/to/key" git pull
 ```

-If you want to switch from 'home' mode to 'work' mode and use other key, you can export varibale for a terminal session
+If you want to switch from 'home' mode to 'work' mode for the whole terminal session,
+you can export the varibale

 ```shell
 export GIT_SSH_COMMAND="ssh -i /path/to/key"
 ```

-and it an other key will be used with subsequent github commands.
+and the other key will be used with subsequent github commands.

-Or you can set up a bash alias, something like:
+Or you can set up a bash alias, something like

 ```shell
 alias gitw 'git -c core.sshCommand="ssh -i /path/to/key"'